Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 This should move rapidly while initializing the device, and while playing the device.
 If this stops moving while loading or playing the device, then the MIDI connection has been lost, and you must take steps to recover the connection.

-If you have trouble with the first-time initialization process, you may need to configure the startup process.
+If you still have trouble with the first-time initialization process, you may need to configure the startup process.
 See [Configuring startup parameters](#configuring-startup-parameters) below.

 ## A tour of the user interface